 lying low to keep afloat

-Tom Hackett is spending ten days walking and paddling a wooden canoe around riverside parts of Stoke on Trent, Burton, Nottingham, Newark and Scunthorpe.
-Five key towns situated along the Trent from source to mouth.
+During 2020 Tom Hackett walked and paddled a wooden canoe around riverside parts of Stoke, Burton, Nottingham, Newark and Scunthorpe.
+Five key towns situated on the Trent from source to mouth.
 Initially planned to take place in spring, the walks were delayed and took place over the summer due to Covid 19.

 Burton on Trent